 The Emerging Stage Theatre is a community-based theatre company that supports youth in creating student-led musical theatre in an inclusive, accessible and immersive (semi-professional) setting.
 Our core values include:

 - Mentorship of young and emerging artists, both on and off stage

-- Supporting true collaboration and experiential learning through high quality theatre productions and performances
+- Supporting true collaboration and experiential learning through youth-led, high quality theatre productions and performances

 - Ensuring a safe and supportive community space for self expression and creativity (with an emphasis on LGBTQ2SS+ and gender diverse youth).

 At TES Theatre, we believe in facilitating students’ love of musical theatre.

 - Affordability: We prioritize youth access to the arts